-Excessive use of mobile devices can cause myopia (short-sightedness) in young children.
-Dr Tay Su Ann, Consultant from the Paediatric Ophthalmology & Adult Strabismus Department, Singapore National Eye Centre (SNEC) explains.
+Overuse of mobile devices by young children can cause myopia (short-sightedness).
+Dr Tay Su Ann, Consultant from the Paediatric Ophthalmology & Adult Strabismus Department at Singapore National Eye Centre (SNEC), offers tips.

 With young children increasingly playing for hours on end with mobile devices such as smartphones and tablets, this might grow to be a problem for them as well.